m-kupiec/compendium-react/README.md

       }
       ```
   - "In React, it’s conventional to use `onSomething` names for props which represent events and `handleSomething` for the function definitions which handle those events." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
+- Returned value:
+  - "In some situations, you won’t want to render anything at all. . . .
+A component must return something.
+In this case, you can return `null` . . .
+In practice, returning `null` from a component isn’t common . . .
+More often, you would conditionally include or exclude the component in the parent component’s JSX." ([Rect](https://react.dev/learn/conditional-rendering))
 - Organization:
   - "many websites only use React to add interactivity to existing HTML pages.
 They have many root components instead of a single one for the entire page." ([React](https://react.dev/learn/your-first-component))
   - "a root component file, named `App.js` . . .
 Depending on your setup, your root component could be in another file, though.
 If you use a framework with file-based routing, such as Next.js, your root component will be different for every page." ([React](https://react.dev/learn/importing-and-exporting-components))